shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Florian.md

 - jargonfile - http://catb.org/jargon/html/
 - Difference between the “black hat hackers” and “white hat hackers”

-<br>playing with systems / do something unexpected with it
-<br>creatively and circumventing overcoming limitations
-<br>Hacked technologies forming a whole subculture (with magazines e.g. YIPL)
-<br>“Steal this Book“ by Abbie Hoffmann asa na example to outsmart commercial system
-<br>Look at what else can we do with something rather than using it the way were being told to use it originally
+It´s about playing with systems and to do something unexpected with it, by creatively and circumventing overcoming limitations.
+In the past, hacked technologies were forming a whole subculture (with magazines like YIPL) and literature like “Steal this Book“ by Abbie Hoffmann as an example to outsmart commercial system.
+Looking at what else can we do with something, rather than using it the way we were being told to use it originally is a way to help broadening the personal point of view on habits and beliefs and community life in general.

+An essential part of hacking culture is free access to media of all kind, not necessarily of illegal nature.
+A few examples:

-<br>ubu.com archive / monoskop.org / aaaaarg.fail
+ubu.com archive / monoskop.org / aaaaarg.fail

 <br>Categorization often comes with inspecting something, projection something useful in the future